Scenarios guide

 Bring forward by… / Delay by…

-Use these to move matching transaction dates earlier or later.
+Move matching transaction dates earlier or later.

 - What if invoices are paid two weeks later?